 1. Proximity: Here vs. There

-Churches will constantly be drawn to return to here.
-But churches that are focused on multiplying need to have their eyes set on there.
-To create a movement of multiplication, church planters will live in this tension of having a vision for there, and yet being drawn to stay here.
+Churches will constantly be drawn to return to the "here."
+But churches that are focused on multiplying need to have their eyes set on "there."
+To create a movement of multiplication, church planters will live in this tension of having a vision for "there" while simultaneously drawn to stay "here."

 2. Priority: Grow vs. Send